trufflesuite/ganache/docs/README.md

   too.
  * Add JSDoc comments to public class members where it makes sense.
- * Before adding an external dependency check its code for quality, its # of external dependencies, its node version support, and make sure it absolutely necessary.
+ * Before adding an external dependency check its code for quality, its # of external dependencies, its node version support, and make sure it's absolutely necessary.
  * Pin all dependencies, even dev dependencies.
  * Use npm; do not use yarn.
  * Don't use web3, ethers, etc in ganache-core core code.
 (Tests are fine)